Design

 Gotham Park

-At Gotham Park, I worked with Pentagram Design Firm and The Skatepark Project to create digital design materials that showcased Gotham Park's diverse programming and unique urban location under the Brooklyn Bridge.
+At Gotham Park, I worked to support the rebranding of the iconic Brooklyn Banks as Gotham Park, increasing its reach while staying true to its historical significance and nonprofit mission of serving the downtown Manhattan community.
 Gotham Park's brand image is • Urban and gritty but not grim or intimidating • Historic and iconic; one of NYC's great architectural achievements • Inclusive and welcoming for a wide audience • Like the bridge itself, big and bold • Multi use: food, events, arts, concerts, socializing, hanging out… • NYC Skateboard culture adjacent

 Marketing Materials